Kirby and the Forgotten Land feels like the beginning of a new era for the Kirby series

 It's still early days yet, with Kirby and the Forgotten Land scheduled for release in Spring 2022, but this upcoming Nintendo Switch game already looks like it has the potential to be something very special indeed.
 The first gameplay tease gives off the impression that Forgotten Land will retain the classic platforming DNA and hack-and-slashing fighting that makes a Kirby game, well, a Kirby game and bring it into the modern era.
 There are plenty of familiar copying abilities on display in the trailer, with Kirby taking on the powers of his enemies to take out foes and progress through the stages.
 Ultimately, just how well it is able to deliver its trademark approach to combat in a larger 3D world with more freedom of movement remains to be seen.
 But for now, I'm just excited to have the opportunity to explore.

-I've always loved how creative and inventive Kirby titles can be, with everything from Kirby Robotot on the 3DS bringing mecha action to the platforming formula, to the more stylized iterations like Kirby's Epic Yarn and Kirby's Paintbrush.
+I've always loved how creative and inventive Kirby titles can be, with everything from Kirby: Planet Robobot on the 3DS bringing mecha action to the platforming formula, to the more stylized iterations like Kirby's Epic Yarn and Kirby and the Rainbow Paintbrush.
 But nothing has wowed me quite as much as Kirby and the Forgotten Land.
-I can hardly wait to find out just what's in store and how this new and more open world will shape the future of Kirby games to come.
+I can hardly wait to find out just what's in store and how this new and more open setting will shape the future of Kirby games to come.

 Look ahead to all of the games on the horizon with our list of upcoming Switch games.